-A new scan technology at Children’s Hospital of Pittsburgh of UPMC monitors children diagnosed with scoliosis, while exposing them to much lower levels of radiation than traditional methods.
+A new scan technology at UPMC Children’s Hospital of Pittsburgh monitors children diagnosed with scoliosis, while exposing them to much lower levels of radiation than traditional methods.

 Scoliosis Detection and Monitoring